Function theory on the Neil parabola

-In section \ref{section:reduction} we shall reduce the above problem to a maximization problem on the closed unit disk, and in the following section we solve the maximization problem to yield theorem \ref{MainThm}.
-In addition, a slightly nicer form of the above formula will be presented.
+In section \ref{section:reduction} we shall reduce the above problem to a maximization problem on the closed unit disk, and in section \ref{section:MainThmProof} we solve the maximization problem to yield theorem \ref{MainThm}.
+In addition, a slightly nicer form of the above formula will be presented as proposition \ref{prop:nicer}.

-As will be explained in section \ref{section:discussion}, the tangent spaces of $M$ can be identified with subspaces of the tangent spaces of $\mathbb{D}^2$.
-In particular, for $x=(a,b) \ne (0,0)$, $T_x M$ is simply the span of the vector $(3a,2b)$, while the tangent space at the origin of $M$ is two dimensional and therefore equal to all of $\mathbb{C}^2=T_{(0,0)} \mathbb{D}^2$.
-We can now present our formula for the Carath\'eodory pseudo-metric of $M$ (this is proved in section \ref{section:infproof}).
+As will be explained in subsection \ref{section:discussion}, the tangent spaces of $N$ can be identified with subspaces of the tangent spaces of $\mathbb{D}^2$.
+In particular, for $x=(a,b) \ne (0,0)$, $T_x N$ is simply the span of the vector $(3a,2b)$, while the tangent space at the origin of $N$ is two dimensional and therefore equal to all of $\mathbb{C}^2=T_{(0,0)} \mathbb{D}^2$.
+We can now present our formula for the Carath\'eodory pseudometric of $N$ (this is proved in section \ref{section:infproof}).